agsb/f2u/Notes.md

 **15/10/2021**

 start to review of EPROM, SRAM, FLASH uses, memory maps, and easy variables allocation;

 start to review of dual buffer, sram to flash, flash to sram, flush sizes and how to.

+note to self: Need better understand those .md format codes.

-note to self: HATE any word that ends with a comma (,) else comma (,).
+note to self: HATE any word that ends with a comma (,) or dot (.) else comma (,) and (.).

 todo: CREATE, <BUILDS, DOES>,